 - And, this will create the link file in the cell.

-Read More: How to Link Sheets to a Master Sheet in Excel (5 Ways)
+Read More: How to Hyperlink Multiple PDF Files in Excel

 2. Link Microsoft Files